k4kratik/scalable-loki-with-s3-dynamodb/README.md

 I am creating a service account with IAM permissions for loki to access S3/DynamoDB (https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)

 1. Created OIDC Provider using eksctl utility
-2. Creating a Policy for Loki (Required Permissions from here - https://grafana.com/docs/loki/latest/operations/storage/) `aws iam create-policy --policy-name scalable-loki-policy --policy-document file://loki-s3-dynamodb-permissions.json`
+2. Creating a Policy for Loki (Only gave limited permissions so it can work, not more than that.
+Got list of Permissions from here - https://grafana.com/docs/loki/latest/operations/storage/)
+   `aws iam create-policy --policy-name scalable-loki-policy --policy-document file://loki-s3-dynamodb-permissions.json`
 3. Creating K8s Service Account and binding with IAM role